zapnap/sprinkle-stack/README.markdown

 * Lock down all ports except 80, 443 (web, ssl), 22 (ssh), and 1000 (webmin)

-WARNING: this is not actively maintained and may be out of date.
+**WARNING**: this project is not actively maintained and may be out of date.
 But should serve as a good getting started template for your own stack.